johncmunson/weekend-challenge/README.md

 - Persist your todo list to a real database, rather than an in-memory array
 - Add better error handling to the API
 - Reorder todo items, possibly using drag'n'drop
-- README that explains how to run your app, as well as an explanation of the application architecture and why you made certain decisions or chose certain tools
 - Etc. etc.

 ##### API Documentation: